-A day in the King of the Mountains jersey was worth €300, while the top eight in the final mountains classification are recompensed at the end of the race.
+A day in the King of the Mountains jersey was worth €300, while the top eight in the final mountains classification are rewarded at the end of the race.

-Pogačar also took the King of the Mountains prize in 2020, as well as securing overall victory and, by default, the best young rider.
+Pogačar also took the King of the Mountains prize in 2020, as well as securing overall victory and, by default, the best young rider title.

 - €25,000 (Tadej Pogačar)